hobuinc/greyhound/README.md

 ## Streaming some data

-Now, browse to http://speck.ly/?s=http://localhost:8080/&r=autzen or http://potree.entwine.io/data/custom.html?s=localhost:8080&r=autzen to view a small publicly hosted point cloud, served by your locally running Greyhound.
+Now, browse to [this Plasio link](http://speck.ly/?s=http://localhost:8080/&r=autzen) or [this Potree link](http://potree.entwine.io/data/custom.html?s=localhost:8080&r=autzen) to view a small publicly hosted point cloud, served by your locally running Greyhound from an HTTP backend.

 ## Using your own data